andr-ew/dirge/README.md

 ![ss](dirge.png)

+two resampling algorithms: one smooth, one jagged. run yr signal in either direction.

-macOS only at the moment
+(macOS only at the moment)

 # quickstart